 There is only one last thing to do before we can successfully deploy our app.
 We have to make sure that after each change in the CMS, the Gatsby front will be generated again, based on new content from Strapi.
 To do that, we can use any continuous integration tool.
 In this project, we’ve used CircleCI, and the whole flow works as follows:

 Someone makes change in Strapi,

 Strapi sends information about that to CircleCI: "Hey, there were some changes in content, have a look at that!"

 CircleCI takes that information and runs a build command to fetch new data and insert it in Gatsby templates,

 After the build is successful, CircleCI deploys a new version of the app.

 And that's it!
-Thanks to all of these great tools, we can prepare a landing page or blog which will be fast, responsive and where changes in the content won't require developers.
-Gatsby and Strapi definitely met our expectations, so we will be more than happy to use them in future!
+Thanks to all of these great tools, we can prepare a landing page or blog, which will be fast, responsive, and where changes in the content won't require developers.
+Gatsby and Strapi definitely met our expectations, so we will be more than happy to use them in the future!

 Do you want to build your project in Gatsby and Strapi?
 Contact us: firstname.lastname@example.org

 You may also like...